maxdame/revtracker_flask/README.md

     Accountant Tools
     - Revenue by Product by Date Range- GET - {{base_url}}/accountant-tools/revenue-by-product (JSON body)

-Database Structure
+**Database Structure**

     Database Name: revenue_tracker
     Tables:
         customers:
-id: Integer type, primary key
+        - id: Integer type, primary key
-name: String type (max length 128), unique and not nullable
+        - name: String type (max length 128), unique and not nullable
-created_on: Date type, not nullable, with default value as the current date and time
+        - created_on: Date type, not nullable, with default value as the current date and time
-is_active: Boolean type, not nullable, with default value as True
+        - is_active: Boolean type, not nullable, with default value as True
-address_line_1: String type (max length 200), not nullable
+        - address_line_1: String type (max length 200), not nullable
-address_line_2: String type (max length 200)
+        - address_line_2: String type (max length 200)
-city: String type (max length 100), not nullable
+        - city: String type (max length 100), not nullable
-state: String type (max length 100), not nullable
+        - state: String type (max length 100), not nullable
-zip_code: String type (max length 20), not nullable
+        - zip_code: String type (max length 20), not nullable
-country: String type (max length 100), not nullable
+        - country: String type (max length 100), not nullable

         transactions:
-id: Integer type, primary key
+        = id: Integer type, primary key
-product: Enum type (ProductType), not nullable
-value: Float type, not nullable
+        = product: Enum type (ProductType), not nullable = value: Float type, not nullable
-start_date: Date type, not nullable
+        = start_date: Date type, not nullable
-end_date: Date type, not nullable
+        = end_date: Date type, not nullable
-billing_cadence: Enum type (BillingCadence), not nullable, with default value as BillingCadence.monthly
-contract_id: Integer type, foreign key referencing id in contracts table, not nullable, indexed
+        = billing_cadence: Enum type (BillingCadence), not nullable, with default value as BillingCadence.monthly = contract_id: Integer type, foreign key referencing id in contracts table, not nullable, indexed

         contracts:
-id: Integer type, primary key
+        - id: Integer type, primary key
-start_date: Date type, not nullable
+        - start_date: Date type, not nullable
-end_date: Date type, not nullable
+        - end_date: Date type, not nullable
-value: Float type, not nullable
+        - value: Float type, not nullable
-status: Enum type (ContractStatus), not nullable, with default value as ContractStatus.draft
+        - status: Enum type (ContractStatus), not nullable, with default value as ContractStatus.draft
-created_on: Date type, not nullable, with default value as the current date and time
+        - created_on: Date type, not nullable, with default value as the current date and time
-customer_id: Integer type, foreign key referencing id in customers table, not nullable, indexed
+        - customer_id: Integer type, foreign key referencing id in customers table, not nullable, indexed

         invoices:
-id: Integer type, primary key
+        - id: Integer type, primary key
-date: Date type, not nullable, with default value as the current date and time
+        - date: Date type, not nullable, with default value as the current date and time
-payment_terms: Enum type (PaymentTerms), not nullable, with default value as PaymentTerms.due_upon_receipt
+        - payment_terms: Enum type (PaymentTerms), not nullable, with default value as PaymentTerms.due_upon_receipt
-amount_due: Float type, not nullable
+        - amount_due: Float type, not nullable
-customer_id: Integer type, foreign key referencing id in customers table, not nullable, indexed
+        - customer_id: Integer type, foreign key referencing id in customers table, not nullable, indexed
-contract_id: Integer type, foreign key referencing id in contracts table, not nullable, indexed
+        - contract_id: Integer type, foreign key referencing id in contracts table, not nullable, indexed

         invoices_transactions:
-invoice_id: Integer type, foreign key referencing id in invoices table, primary key
+        - invoice_id: Integer type, foreign key referencing id in invoices table, primary key
-transaction_id: Integer type, foreign key referencing id in transactions table, primary key
+        - transaction_id: Integer type, foreign key referencing id in transactions table, primary key

     Relationships

-One Customer can have many Contracts
+        - One Customer can have many Contracts
-One Contract can have many Transactions
+        - One Contract can have many Transactions
-One Invoice can have many Transactions, and one Transaction can have many Invoices (Many-to-Many relationship with invoices_transactions table)
+        - One Invoice can have many Transactions, and one Transaction can have many Invoices (Many-to-Many relationship with invoices_transactions table)
-One Customer can have many Invoices
+        - One Customer can have many Invoices
-One Contract can have many Invoices
+        - One Contract can have many Invoices